Welfare reform will push 250,000 into poverty, Government’s own assessment says

 The impact assessment also estimated a £500 million cut in carers benefits by 2029/30, with around 150,000 people not receiving carer’s allowance or the carer element of UC as a result of the changes.

-Carers UK said the announcement was the “first substantial cuts to carer’s allowance in decades, realising many carers’ worst fears” and is an “unprecedented step in the wrong direction”.
+Carers UK said the announcement were the “first substantial cuts to carer’s allowance in decades, realising many carers’ worst fears” and is an “unprecedented step in the wrong direction”.

-Liberal Democrat Leader Sir Ed Davey, who has previously spoken of his experiences of being a carer for his mother and his disabled son, described the cuts as a “double whammy” hitting disabled people who cannot work while cutting support for their carers.
+Liberal Democrat leader Sir Ed Davey, who has previously spoken of his experiences being a carer for his mother and his disabled son, described the cuts as a “double whammy” hitting disabled people who cannot work while cutting support for their carers.

 He said: “Snatching away the little support these carers get will do nothing to help people into work; it will just put more pressure on already over-stretched carers, social care and the NHS.